alpi314/mass_spectra/README.md

 Questions and considerations:
 - Dataset does not include the precursor ion mass, how can we find it, is it important?
+- Dataset only includes InChiKey, how can we use it to find the InChi representation of the molecule?